prathyekareddy/CS546_Group28_Final_Project/README.md

 ## Introduction
 **SubSplit Subscriptions** is an application that brings together users who have subscribed to a platform for shared payment management or are looking for users to fill available slots while respecting the simultaneity of the users allowed access to the platform in their subscription plans.
 Users may also create groups with other co-subscribers who share their interests and share the membership to access their favourite services at a lower rate.

-#Instructions to run the app;ication
+##Instructions to run the application
 seed data: npm run dev
 run project: npm run